-Young lady, I don't know who you are but this one time I'll take your word for it that you weren't breaking any rules.
+Young lady, I don't know who you are but this one time I'll take your word for it that you weren't trying to escape.

 Jacob, don't you remember me?

 You are to address me as Herr Commissar or Commandant, is that clear?